Mismatch (TV series)

-Mismatch is a Bengali web series which started streaming on OTT platform hoichoi from 15 September 2018.
-This Bengali comedy web series is directed by Soumik Chattopadhyay, later on which was also dubbed in Hindi.
-In season 1, the series starring Rachel White who made her debut through this web series.
-The series also starring Mainak Banerjee, Rajdeep Gupta & Supurna Malakar in the lead roles.
-In season 2 the cast remains the same except Riya Sen, who made her debut in Bengali web series through this web series.
+Mismatch is a Bengali web series which started streaming on OTT platform Hoichoi from 15 September 2018.
+This Bengali comedy web series, directed by Soumik Chattopadhyay, was later also dubbed in Hindi.
+The first season starred Rachel White in her web series debut, alongside Mainak Banerjee, Rajdeep Gupta and Supurna Malakar.
+Riya Sen joined the cast for season 2, marking her Bengali web series debut.

-On 18 September 2020, hoichoi released the third season of Mismatch with brand new five episodes.
+On 18 September 2020, Hoichoi released the third season of Mismatch with five new episodes.

 The story is all about partner swapping.
 Marriages are not always happy for many individuals, hence, to end this marital conflict the couples decided to swap their partners.
-Do they really swap their partners?